Sandman2127/VCF2ArlequinDiploid/README.md

 #### Pipeline Options:

 * --vcf:     The path to the vcf to convert to arlequin format (VCF format >= 4.0)
-* --popFile:      A simple tab delimited file including each samples relationship expected population relationship (see: Build a simple tab delimited population file)
+* --popFile:      A two column tab delimited text file including each samples expected relationship with the other samples in the population.(see: Build a tab delimited population file)
 * --splitContigs:        split the input .vcf data into several output .arp files by contig
 * --debug:       run debug and print every relevant processing field for every individual in each population